Tartu’s 3 Absolute Treasures

 If Tallinn is the popular face of Estonia, then Tartu is its heart and soul, steeped in history and tradition.
 Situated between the former and Riga, and with plenty of connections to both, it offers something different from the glamorous walled old towns of the Baltic capital cities.

-More than 80 per cent of the people who live here are Estonians, compared to 55 per cent in cosmopoli-Tallinn, and I found fewer tourists on the streets (no hens and stags too, thank goodness).
+More than 80 per cent of the people who live in Tartu are Estonians, compared to 55 per cent in cosmopoli-Tallinn, and I found fewer tourists on the streets (no hens and stags too, thank goodness).
 Instead, students make up a large part of the people I came across, at least during the academic year.
-English is more useful than Russian in this place, and it worked where my weak command of eesti keel failed me.
+English is more useful than Russian in Tartu, and it worked where my weak command of Eesti keel failed me.

-In contrast, my alma mater was 20 minutes from the nearest mall by public transit, light years from home for most of the student population, and we worked our timetables to travel as little as possible.
+In contrast, my alma mater was 20 minutes from the nearest shoppping mall by public transit, light-years from home for most of the student population, and we worked our timetables to travel as little as possible.
 Need to get new clothes after a disastrous lab or workshop session?
 Forget it.

 It was graduation day for another batch of students when I was in town.
 Smartly-dressed graduates carrying bouquets and their family members surrounded the main entrance.
 From the outside, however, it looked like a dignified affair.
 I’m sure they still had as much fun as my classmates and I did at our convocation, even without the gaudy Harry Potter gowns and the mortarboard-throwing silliness.